fireandlion/onedayonebook/_books/fish-finds-a-friend.md

 ---
 # Only fill in page metadata here.
 # The page content is auto-filled from it.
-title: ""
+title: "Fish Finds a Friend"
-description: ""
+description: "Poor Fish is terribly lonely.
+All he wants is a friend who will love him just as he is.
+Will he find someone to play with?"
 contributors:
-  writer: ""
+  writer: "Moyahaba Masela"
-  illustrator: ""
+  illustrator: "Gerda Smit"
-  designer: ""
+  designer: "Jennifer Jacobs"
-  editor: ""
+  editor: "Katherine Hofmeyr"
   publisher: ""
   other: ""
 original-language: ""